Home of English Grammar

 11. He has run up a huge debt on his credit cards.

-12. He ran through the presentation one more time to ensure that everything is perfect.
+12. He ran through the presentation one more time to make sure everything was ready.

 • Share